iiD4x/GIC-Providers/README.md

 # Flixclusive Provider Repo Template

-Template for an [Flixclusive](https://github.com/rhenwinch/Flixclusive) providers repo
+Template for a [Flixclusive](https://github.com/rhenwinch/Flixclusive) providers repo

-⚠️ Make sure you check "Include all branches" when using this template
+⚠️ Make sure you check **"Include all branches"** when using this template

 ## Getting started with writing your first providers